 Mice in session to end the working week.
-This one, their debut and (I think) their only session for Mark Riley, recorded on June 3, 1996 for BBC Radio 1.
+This one, their debut and (I think) their only session for Mark Radcliffe, recorded on June 3, 1996 for BBC Radio 1.

 Mice (in case you didn’t know) featured lead singer Juliane Regan who had departed company from All About Eve.
 The initial creative core consisted of Coventry-born Julianne Regan (vocals), Huddersfield-born Tim Bricheno (guitar) and Andy Cousin (bass guitar), with other members changing over the years.
 Their highest-charting UK single was “Martha’s Harbour” (1988).
 The band was active from 1984 to 1993, then 1999 to 2004, achieving four UK Top-50 albums.
 The band had been recognized for their “unique, folk-rock-influenced take” on the gothic rock style, and Regan has been described as “certainly one of the more talented singers” of the scene in the late 1980s.